chiefbiiko/legit/readme.md

 ### `hashPipe.on('fingerprint', callback)`

 Emitted once the writable side of the stream has finished.
 The callback has the signature `callback(fingerprint)`.
 The fingerprint is a buffer.

 ***

+## Details

+Basically a `PipeHash` instance is just a simple identity duplex stream.
+You can simply pipe streams or write buffers to it and it will pass them thru identically.

+Internally it processes written buffers stepwise.
+Every time the internal buffer window reaches `opts.windowKiB` an accumulator hash digest is generated, and the internal buffer cleared subsequently.
+A fresh accumulator is computed as the hash of the concatenation of itself with the hash of the current window buffer.
+When pipehashing you can process streams of any size as only chunks of them are held in memory at a given point in time.

+A `PipeHash` instance emits a fingerprint once its writable side has finished.
+Additionally, you can pass a callback to the constructor which likewise will be called once the writable side of the stream has finished.

+You can use the stream for both generation and verfication of fingerprints.

+For convenience you can generate a fingerpint of a file or directory by using the public `PipeHash.prototype.fingerprint(filepath, opts, callback)` method.
+It internally processes the input stream indicated by filepath and calls the callback with the resulting fingerprint.
+Note that by default files are gzipped and directories tossed into a tarball (packed as tar archive and then gzipped) before the hashing stage.
+You can set `opts` to `{ gzip: false }` to prevent compression before hashing.
+Knowing whether a fingerprint refers to a compressed or uncompressed buffer is important for successfully verifying fingerprints.
+Generally, you should just stick to the defaults and use compression when juggling files.

+***